Drivers unsure how good (or bad) new Pirelli tyres will be in race conditions

 Sauber driver Nico Hulkenberg was non-comittal when asked to assess the new offerings, “A lot of factors are different here.
 The conditions are quite a lot hotter to the race weekend, the tyres are different, we had an update on the car.
 So many things and it’s difficult to filter everything out.
 But the car still feels the same pretty much.
 I think we really have to start a race weekend and see how it develops.”

 “Now everything should be sorted in terms of safety and these are the tyres provided by Pirelli and we have to adapt as quick as we can, just like everybody else,” added the German.
-(Apex)
+(GP247)

 Subbed by AJN.